vpulab/ovam/README.md

 ## Getting started

 The Jupyter notebook [examples/getting_started.ipynb](./examples/getting_started.ipynb) contains a full example of how to use OVAM with Stable Diffusion.
+Or try it [on Colab](https://colab.research.google.com/github/vpulab/ovam/blob/main/examples/ovam_getting_started_colab.ipynb).
-In this section, we will show a simplified version of the notebook.
+In this section, we will show a simplified version of the local notebook.

 ### Setup
 Import related libraries and load Stable Diffusion: